adrische/hello-world/README.md

 # hello-world

-A repository to test different Git and GitHub features.
+A repository to test different Git and GitHub features 🤷‍♂️